-Junior High
+Junior High Science

-7th Grade Science (Semester 1 & 2) \Honors available
+7th Grade Science

+(Semester 1 & 2) \Honors available

-In this course, students explore the foundations of science, energy, Earth and its features: Earth's internal and external structures and how they change: Earth's history. living things, and how they change and interact; and genetics, heredity, and the organization of living organisms.
-Prerequisites: Recommended for 7th Grade Credits: Junior High 0.5 credits
+In this course, students explore the foundations of science, energy, Earth and its features; Earth's internal and external structures and how they change; Earth's history, living things, and how they change and interact; and genetics, heredity, and the organization of living organisms.

-8th Grade Science (Semester 1 & 2)
+8th Grade Science

-\Honors students take Investigative Science
+(Semester 1 & 2) \Honors students take Investigative Science

-The course introduces new information and reviews some science basics to prepare students for high school science coursework.
+The course introduces new information and

+reviews some science basics to prepare students for high school science coursework.
 Topics covered in this course include: the nature of science, Earth and space science, properties of matter, changes in matter, matter and energy, and energy flow.